Switzerland • remo.org

 Remo joined Watsi on October 8th, 2017.
-Four years ago, Remo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Remo's most recent donation traveled 3,200 miles to support Nuriya, a loving toddler from Ethiopia, to fund corrective surgery so he can enjoy playing with his family.
+Five years ago, Remo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Remo's most recent donation traveled 5,900 miles to support Nim, a 65 year old retired rice farmer from Cambodia, to fund cataract surgery.

-Ry is a 69-year-old rice farmer from Cambodia.
-She has two sons, three daughters, and five grandchildren.
-She lives with her husband and all of her grandchildren.
-Her husband does not work currently, so they spend most of their time taking care of the house and of their grandchildren.
-In her free time, she likes to listen to monks praying on the radio.
-Six years ago, Ry developed a cataract in her right eye, causing her blurry vision and photophobia.
-These symptoms have worsened in the past five months.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Ry learned about our medical partner, Children's Surgical Centre, she traveled for three hours seeking treatment.
-On October 5th, doctors will perform a small incision cataract surgery and an intraocular lens implant in her right eye.
+Oeun is a 73-year-old retired rice farmer.
+She has two sons and four grandchildren.
+She lives alone near one of her sons since her husband passed away.
+Due to her poor vision, she stays at home and takes care of her grandchildren while her sons work.
+At home, she likes to cook for her grandchildren and listen to the monks pray on the radio.
+Two years ago, Oeun developed a cataract in her left eye, causing her blurry vision and difficulty walking outside in bright lights.
+When Oeun learned about our medical partner, Children's Surgical Centre, she traveled for four and a half hours seeking treatment.
+On May 4th, doctors will perform a small incision cataract surgery, and an intraocular lens implant in her left eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $229 procedure.
-Ry said, "I hope after surgery it will be easier for me to see where I am going and what my grandchildren are doing, so that I can keep them safe."
+Now, she needs help to fund this $253 procedure.
+Oeun says, "I hope after surgery I can see again and go outside and take care of myself.
+I want to continue to take care of my grandchildren."